MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/deployment-pipelines-process.md

 ### Composite models

+Using [composite models](../transform-model/desktop-composite-models.md) you can set up a report with multiple data connections.

-[Composite models](../transform-model/desktop-composite-models.md) allow you to connect a Power BI dataset to an external dataset such as Azure Analysis Services.
-To learn more, see [Using DirectQuery for Power BI datasets and Azure Analysis Services](../connect-data/desktop-directquery-datasets-azure-analysis-services.md).
+You can use the *composite models* functionality to connect a Power BI dataset to an external dataset such as Azure Analysis Services.
+For more information, see [Using DirectQuery for Power BI datasets and Azure Analysis Services](../connect-data/desktop-directquery-datasets-azure-analysis-services.md).

-You can use composite models to connect a dataset in a deployment pipeline, to another Power BI dataset external to the pipeline.
+In a deployment pipeline, you can use composite models to connect a dataset to another Power BI dataset external to the pipeline.

 #### Limitations